komal-tiwari-dev/komal-tiwari-dev/README.md

 - 😐 I have a **love/hate** relationship with **Programming**
 - 🌱 I’m currently Working with tech **Html, CSS, JavaScript, React, Redux,Heartbeat**
 - 🤔 I’m looking for help with **Data Structures and Algorithms** 😭
-- 💬 Ask me about anything related **Full Stack Web Developent, I am happy to help**
+- 💬 Ask me about anything related **MERN Developent, I am happy to help**
 - 😄 Pronouns: **Coder, Leader** and **Kind Hearted**
 - 💡 Occasionaly I do participate in **Hackathons**
 - 📝 I regularly write articles on [https://medium.com/@atulzv1999](https://medium.com/@atulzv1999)